Is It Any Wonder?: Musical structure

 "Is It Any Wonder?" was composed under an 8-beat 4/4 time signature and a 130-bpm tempo.
 The main key of the riff is A major, alternating to G major when the bass starts playing.

-The song starts with bashing piano notes, leading to Tim-Rice Oxley's deep distortion piano sound that is used to emulate abrasive electric guitar riffs.
+The song starts with bashing piano notes, leading to Tim-Rice Oxley's deep distorted piano sound that is used to emulate abrasive electric guitar riffs.
 Bass guitar lines, synthesizers, and drums begin to finally introduce Tom Chaplin with the vocals of the first verse.
-Rice-Oxley continues to play regular and distortion piano notes throughout the verses of the song.
+Rice-Oxley continues to play regular and distorted piano notes throughout the verses of the song.
 As with almost all Keane songs, it includes a bridge after the second chorus, preceding the outro.
 Live performances show several differences from the studio version.
 Firstly, the deep sound is changed for the same synthesizer used for the whole song, which is also quite different from the track on the studio album.
 During the first verse of the original version, a synthesizer is used as a background for Chaplin's singing.
 However, on the live performance, Rice-Oxley keeps playing his distorted Yamaha CP70 piano throughout the song, instead of the synthesizer.
 Finally, drumming on the main riffs is modified, with Hughes beating the crash cymbal again and again.